-Here are the six models of MacBook currently available, counting different display sizes as distinct models.
+Here are the five models of MacBook currently available, counting different display sizes as distinct models.

 - MacBook Pro 13-inch

-But if what you want is the thinnest laptop available, look no further than the Acer Swift 7.
+But if what you want is the thinnest 13-inch laptop available?
+Look no further than the Acer Swift 7.
 It’s currently the thinnest laptop in the world — about half as thick as a MacBook Air — and it’s got a black-and-gold style that’s sure to turn heads.
 Oh, and it’s actually on par in terms of performance, with a Core i5 and a 1080p display.

 Why not the 12-inch MacBook?

-With those three notebooks out of contention, the real battle begins.
-Let’s start with the shiny newcomer: the newest MacBook.
+With the MacBook Air out of the running, the real battle begins.
+Let’s start with the slim and shiny MacBook.

-You might expect the MacBook, as the newest entry, to easily walk over its older siblings.
-It’s slimmer, lighter, and more importantly, newer.
+You might expect the MacBook to easily walk over its older siblings.
+It’s slimmer, lighter, and more portable.
 Fanless and wafer-thin, the MacBook looks like a laptop from the future.
-But it’s got some glaring flaws.
+But it has some glaring flaws.

 Then there’s the port problem.
 The MacBook offers two: a single USB-C for all peripherals and for charging, and a headphone jack.
-The Pro, meanwhile, at a minimum offers two USB 3.0 ports alongside a video output, plus an independent charging jack.
 Because of this, using a MacBook with any third-party peripherals will prove far more difficult than with its siblings.

 Alternatively, you could pick up a similarly priced Dell XPS 13.
 It’s solid, professional, and comes with a slick display and impressive aluminum-and-carbon-fiber construction.
 It offers a similar form factor, high build quality, and much better performance.
 You’d even save about $150.